Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Drive to Logar Valley

-We recommend driving to Logar Valley via Paulitsch Pass (Pavlič Pass) in Austria.
-This route is spectacular as you’ll circuit the Kamnik-Savinja mountains on a narrow mountain road.
-Please make sure it’s okay to drive this pass through Austria with your rental company.
+We recommend driving to Logar Valley via the Paulitsch Pass (Pavlič Pass) in Austria.
+This serpentine route winds around the Kamnik–Savinja Alps along a narrow mountain road.
+Just be sure to confirm with your rental company that crossing this pass into Austria is permitted.

 Logar Valley is a protected nature park.
 Upon entering, you’ll pay an entrance fee.
-The fee structure is as follows: motorcycle 5 EUR, car 7 EUR, van 8 EUR, and bus 25 EUR.
 If you enter Logarska Dolina on foot, or by bicycle, there’s no fee.

 What to Do in Logar Valley

 Logar Valley is an ideal destination for gentle strolling as much as rigorous alpine hiking.
-If you’re up for a challenging hike, we highly recommend the Kamnik Saddle.
+My favorite hike in the area is the Kamnik Saddle.
+More things to do:

 • Hike to Koča na Klemenči jami (mountain hut)

-• Hike to the Kamnik Saddle and Planjava
+• Hike to Rinka Waterfall and Okrešlj (glacial cirque).
+Extend the hike to the Kamnik Saddle and Planjava

 • Hike to Ledinski Vrh